Selskar Abbey

 Map

-The abbey is located close to Wexford’s town centre.
-There are three gates: One at Abbey Street, one at Selskar Court and one at Tower Court (this is the most-used gate, as it is located beside the heritage centre).
+There are three gates: one at Abbey Street, one at Selskar Court, and one at Tower Court.
+The Tower Court gate is the most used, as it is located beside the heritage centre.